|

 One incentive for developing such a method was that it was believed that the drink might prevent scurvy.
 Priestley improved upon his method for producing soda-water and with the simple equipment shown at right, he was able to cause water to absorb its own volume of fixed air within 30 minutes.

-his congregations; he was an active member of the Lunar Society, a
+endorsed by his congregations; he was an active member of the

-the French and American revolutions.
-Until recently, books on the
+American revolutions.
+Until recently, books on the history

-history of chemistry were the only source of information about
+of chemistry were the only source of information about Priestley

 Suitability